mckennapsean/dissertation/content/02-background.md

 worksheets beyond just ideation for data visualization design pedagogy.

-There are also several unique challenges faced by educators in the classroom.
-First, students may have preconceived notions about data visualization and principles which can affect the learning process and how a novice evaluates a given data visualization [].
-Furthermore, this concept of visualization literacy can be traced back to how we introduce, teach, and incorporate visualizations throughout schooling, from elementary school and beyond [].
-In collegeiate courses, a key challenge cam be tight deadlines and schedules, with limited course time for practical exercises, design studios, and cumulative projects which often only last a month or two sometimes with non-colocated learners [].
-As course enrollments grow, it is important to think of how to scale visualization design feedback and evaluation; one recommended approach is to utilize peers to help scale this process and provide students with more practice on visualization evaluation to apply principles and concepts taught throughout a course [].
+There are also several unique challenges faced by educators.
+First, students may have preconceived notions about data visualization and principles which can affect the learning process and how a novice evaluates a given data visualization [@Hearst2016b; @Mustafaraj2016].
+Furthermore, the concept of visualization literacy can be traced back to how we introduce, teach, and incorporate visualizations throughout schooling, from elementary school [@Alper2017] and beyond.
+In collegeiate courses, a key challenge cam be tight deadlines and schedules [@He2017; @Rheingans2016], with limited course time for practical exercises, design studios, and cumulative projects which often only last a month or two sometimes with non-colocated learners [@Beyer2016].
+As course enrollments grow, it is important to think of how to scale visualization design feedback and evaluation; one recommended approach is to utilize peers to help scale this process and provide students with more practice on visualization evaluation and critique in order to apply principles and concepts taught throughout a course [@Willett2016; @Hearst2016b; @Johnson2016].
 Additionally, concepts that are heavily theoretical or mathematical in nature may be more challenging to teach to novices.
-Instead, it may be ideal to simplify terminology and focus on easier to grok aspects of theory so that students can more readily grasp, apply, and build upon these theoretical constructs.
-In our own experience, we have observed the challenges of teaching theoretical design aspects such as the nested model [] to visualization novices.
-By simplifying these aspects into a more step-driven process, students may be able to learn and apply these visualization design concepts more on their own.
+Instead, it may be ideal to simplify terminology and focus on simpler, comprehensive aspects of the theory [@Kindlmann2016] so that students can more readily grasp, apply, and build upon these theoretical constructs.
+In our own experience, we have observed the challenges of teaching theoretical design aspects such as the nested model [@Munzner2009] to visualization novices.
+By simplifying these aspects into a more step-driven process, students may be able to apply and learn these visualization design concepts on their own more effectively.